Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 Hi, I am Qingqing Yang, and I am a PhD student in Psychology, focused on Cogitive Neuroscience at the Ohio State University from Aug 2024, working with [Prof. Hsin-Hung Li](https://www.hsinhungli.com/) and [Prof. Julie Golomb](https://u.osu.edu/golomblab/). `last update: Apr 2026`

+I received a B.S. in Psychology from Zhejiang University in 2021, and M.A. in Psychology from New York University in 2023.
+Before coming to OSU, I worked as an assistant research scientist with Dr. Clayton Curtis on working memory, and Dr. Cate Hartley on decision making.

 ---
 ### Research Interests

 - **Cognition:** visual perception, memory and decision-making
 - **Neural Imaging:** fMRI, TMS, EEG

 I question the neural mechanisms of the goal-directed behaviors in human visual system.
+Specifically, I study how our brain turns what we see into memory, and how this process is shaped by task goals and motivation.

 ---
 ### News

 - **[Aug 2025]** Our [paper](https://proceedings.neurips.cc/paper_files/paper/2025/file/534de24424a5056682502acd1fccb005-Paper-Conference.pdf) got accepted at NeurIPS 2025!
-  After learning stimulus–reward associations, higher-value information is maintained with greater stability in working memory.
-We introduce maximizing utility as the objective of WM, instead of minimizing error.
+  After learning stimulus–reward associations, higher-value stimuli is maintained with greater stability in working memory (WM).
+We showed that instead of minimizing the error, the optimal goal of WM is to maximize reward.
+Big thanks to Hsin's supports!

-- **[May 2025]** I attended VSS 2025 to present a poster showing working memory resource allocation is modulated by reward.
+- **[May 2025]** I attended VSS 2025 to present a poster showing working memory precision is modulated by reward.